kasonyang/myinspect/docs/content/index.md

 NOTE:The inspector only works in projects building with gradle.

-1.add the follow code to your `gradle.build` file:
+1.add one of the follow code to your `gradle.build` file:

+Example1:

     //specify your database driver class
     System.setProperty("myinspect.db.driver","com.mysql.cj.jdbc.Driver");